 - Authorized Treasure Data Facebook app access to own Facebook Ad Account

-Go to Treasure Data Connections, search and select Facebook Custom Audience.
+Visit the Treasure Data Catalog, search and select Facebook Custom Audience.

-Select an existing OAuth connection for Facebook, or click the link under OAuth connection to create a new connection.
+Select an existing OAuth connection for Facebook, or click the Click here link under OAuth connection to create a new connection.

 Create a new OAuth connection